Kris Richard

-Kris Richard (born October 28, 1979) is an American football coach and former player who was most recently the defensive backs coach for the New Orleans Saints of the National Football League (NFL).
-He previously served as an assistant coach for the Dallas Cowboys and Seattle Seahawks.
+Kris Richard (born October 28, 1979) is an American football coach and former player who is the defensive backs coach for the Jacksonville Jaguars of the National Football League (NFL).
+He previously served as an assistant coach for the Dallas Cowboys, Seattle Seahawks, and New Orleans Saints.

 Playing career

 High school

 Richard prepped at Serra High School in Gardena, California.

 College

 Richard attended the University of Southern California, where he played college football as a cornerback under coach Paul Hackett and Pete Carroll from 1998 to 2001.

 National Football League

-He was drafted by the Seattle Seahawks in the 3rd round (85th overall) in the 2002 NFL Draft.
+He was drafted by the Seattle Seahawks in the 3rd round (85th overall) in the 2002 NFL draft.
 He played for the Seahawks for three seasons.
 He was traded to the Miami Dolphins for Ronald Flemons in 2005.
 He was signed by the San Francisco 49ers in 2005 and the Oakland Raiders in 2007.

 Coaching career

 USC

 Richard was hired in 2008 by Carroll as a graduate assistant coach for the USC secondary (defensive backs).